-I work with young people and adults in Exeter.
+I work with teenagers, young people and adults in Exeter.
 I am widely experienced and provide a warm and empathic environment in which you can explore your problems and difficulties without fear of being judged.
 However big or small - if something is bothering you - it's worth talking about.
-Typical issues that I work with include anger, anxiety, low mood, disordered eating, self harm, low self esteem, panic attacks and relationship problems.
+Typical issues that I work with include anxiety, panic attacks, anger, depression, eating disorders, OCD, low self esteem, relationship problems, grief and loss.

 I feel passionate that everyone deserves support and that through talking through your problems with a professional counsellor you can gain insight and awareness which will help you heal, make changes if you want to, help you find your own solutions and fulfill your potential.

-The first step to getting support is to find a counsellor who you can work with.
+The first step is to find a counsellor who you can work with.
 I offer an initial 50 minute session for a reduced fee of £25 so that we can meet and talk about what is bringing you into counselling and to see if we are the right fit.
 I'll explain the way I work and will answer any questions that you may have.
 It's a chance to talk about your hopes for counselling and address any fears that you may have.

 I am an integrative counsellor which means that I draw on a range of therapeutic approaches which gives me scope to be flexible to your needs.
 I offer a safe space in which you will be respected and together we will help you gain insight into your difficulties and help you make changes if you wish to.